Skip to content

-In 1948, Emmy Gifford and two volunteers from the Junior League of Omaha were inspired to start a theater for young audiences in Omaha, and one year later, the Omaha Junior Theater was born.
-The organization (one of the oldest in its kind in the United States) grew and thrived in spite of the fact that it didn’t have a permanent home or any paid staff for 25 years.
+In 1948, Emmy Gifford and two volunteers from the Junior League of Omaha were inspired to start a theater for young audiences, and one year later, the Omaha Junior Theater was born.
+One of the oldest of its kind in the US, the organization grew and thrived despite not having a permanent home or paid staff for 25 years.

-In the late 70s, the theater’s administrative and artistic staff started seeing significant growth and took the theater in a new direction; and in 1993, a donation from the Blumkin Family took it to a new location.
-The company changed its name to the Omaha Theater Company and moved to the old Astro Theater — renamed The Rose Blumkin Performing Arts Center — after a $10.3 million renovation spearheaded by The Rose Blumkin Performing Arts Center Foundation President Susie Buffett.
+In 1993, a donation from the Blumkin Family took the theater to a new location and the company changed its name to the Omaha Theater Company.
+After a $10 million renovation, the company moved into the old Astro Theater — renamed The Rose Blumkin Performing Arts Center.
 The Omaha Theater Company first staged a production at The Rose Theater in 1995.

 The Rose Theater Building